CI/CD plugins · REST API

 GitLab CI

-• Quality gate integrates with "Pipelines must succeed" merge check
+- Wire the gate result into a "Pipelines must succeed" merge check yourself

 CircleCI